-US pending home sales bounce back huge in May
+US pending home sales see record-breaking rebound in May

 The National Association of Realtors said Monday that its index of pending sales rose to 99.6 in May, the highest month-over-month gain in the index since since its inception in January 2001.
 The pending home sales index plunged 21.8% from March to April to a level of 69.

-The contract signings — a barometer of finalized purchases over the next two months — have fallen 5.1% over the past year.
+The contract signings — a barometer of finalized purchases over the next two months — have fallen 5.1% over the past year, but Monday’s better-than-expected pending home sales data offers some optimism for the housing market, which was severely hampered by the coronavirus pandemic.

+Sales of both existing and new homes fell sharply during the traditional spring selling season as communities were locked down to prevent the spread of the coronavirus.

+However, last week the government reported that sales of new homes rose a surprisingly strong 16.6% in May as major parts of the country reopened.